-This term we will be looking at the Domestic Church and Families and the Sacrament of Baptism.
+This term we will be looking at the Sacrament of Baptism and Advent.

 Guided Reading sessions and reading across the curriculum will enable children to develop a love of reading.
 Please help your child by listening to them read for 10-20mins every night!
 Reading Records should be signed regularly and they will be collected every Thursday for a member of staff to sign.
 Children should change their reading books regularly throughout the week, whenever they need to.